 Founded in 1974, the Lay Institute at DTS (formerly the Center for Biblical Studies or CBS) provides biblical and theological education to adult students in the north Texas community.
 This is accomplished through biblical, theological, spiritual life and ministry skill courses.

 Now, online courses provide theological lay training across the globe.
 Anyone with internet access can participate.
 Consider gathering as a group at your church or local meeting place.

 - What is the Lay Institute’s purpose?

 The Lay Institute helps Christian adults grow in their personal knowledge of and faith in the Lord Jesus Christ.
 As students grow, the Lay Institute equips them for faithful service in their church, family, and occupational settings.

 - Who teaches the Lay Institute’s courses?

-The Lay Institute recruits its faculty from graduate-level seminary students enrolled at Dallas Theological Seminary.
+The Live Lay Institute (on campus) recruits its faculty from graduate-level seminary students enrolled at Dallas Theological Seminary.
 After years of ministry, the Lay Institute program at DTS has developed more than 700 teachers; many of them have contributed to the proclamation of the Gospel and the growth of the church all over the world.